 You can activate this feature by adding more time zones through the Settings menu.
 The world clock feature displays the chosen time zones and the calendar will subsequently adapt, according to each device’s time zone.

 Activating the Working Hours setting for your calendar is especially useful in the situations where people add you to meetings.
 Without having to manually hit ‘Decline’ and later follow up with the meeting organizer for an alternate meeting hour, you can relax while the organizers sift through available times to fit the meeting into your schedule.

 Use the gear icon from your Calendar to access the Settings tab and specify your working hours in the relevant section.

 3. Enable and Use Tasks

-If you need to go for further organizing your events, down to the details of individual tasks, Google Calendar furnishes you with a useful Tasks function.
-Using the small blue Tasks icon you can create a new reminder by clicking “Add a task” and filling out the details.
-Fill in to add a description, date, and subtasks and keep marking them out as you complete them.
+If you need to go for further organizing your events, down to the details of individual tasks, Google Calendar provides you with a useful Tasks function.
+Using the small blue Tasks icon, you can create a new reminder by clicking “Add a task” and filling out the details.
+Add a description, date, and subtasks and keep ticking them off as you complete them.

 4. Drag and Drop Events

 Editing the entries of a Calendar had never been this easy.
-Just drag and drop the dates, like literally!
+Just drag and drop the events, like literally!
 Need to edit an event’s date, just drag and drop it at the correct date.
-Easy peasy.
+Easy-peasy.

 5. Master the Keyboard Shortcuts